-'''

 This clause was introduced as clause 13.5.4 in version 3.2.
 It was renumbered to 13.6.4 in version 4.3.

-'''
+It was renumbered to 14.6.6 in version 9.0.

 14.6.7.
 The appeals panel must consider the evidence provided to the adjudicator, the adjudicator's decision and any additional information provided by the service provider.